Rafales-Alexandre/Oracles-demo-patterns/README.md

 npm run deploy:local
 ```

-This deploys the Oracle contract to localhost.
+This deploys the Oracle contract to localhost using Hardhat Ignition.
-Copy the deployed address from the console.
+The deployment address will be automatically saved in `ignition/deployments/chain-1337/deployed_addresses.json`.
-Update this address in `scripts/Updater.ts`.
+Update this address in `scripts/Updater.ts` if needed.

 - **Deployer** : Hardhat account #0 (`0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`)
 - **Oracle Updater** : Same account as deployer